cds-snc/covid-alert-portal/README.md

   - [Application versioning](#application-versioning)
   - [Automated tests](#automated-tests)

-## Technical overview
+## Running the project

 The COVID Alert Portal is a Django application: it can be run as a python process or using `docker-compose`.

-- [Running the COVID Alert Portal locally](#local-development) as a python process requires [python3](https://www.python.org/downloads/) and a database, although an SQLite database will be created if no connection string exists.
+- [Running the COVID Alert Portal locally](#local-development) as a python process requires [python3](https://www.python.org/downloads/) and a PostgreSQL database.
 - [Using `docker-compose`](#running-using-docker-compose), you’ll need [Docker](https://www.docker.com/get-started) installed.

-## Environment variables
+### Environment variables

 Environment variables are used to control app settings, and configuration for utilities and third-party services.
 Defaults are `''` or `None` unless otherwise specified.

-Before running the app(s), you will need to copy `./portal/.env.example` to `./portal/.env` and provide the appropriate values for your configuration.
+Before running the project, you will need to copy `./portal/.env.example` to `./portal/.env` and provide the appropriate values for your configuration.

 <details>
 <summary>Detailed explanation of each environment variable</summary>